Sep9

 Teaches rather than backpedaling and apologizing stay firm to what you believe to be true.
 Don’t allow sympathy to sway you or deter you.
 Don’t accommodate people out of the fear of offending them.

-Does not mean that Jesus didn’t know what was in the hearts and minds of the Pharisees.
-Of course He knew.
+Does not mean Jesus didn’t know He offended them.
+Of course He knew!
 Jesus doesn’t do anything that’s not intentional and purposeful.
-Jesus foreseen that the Pharisees would be offended and “caused to stumble”.
+Jesus foreseen that the Pharisees would be “caused to stumble”.
 No doubt.
 But, the feelings for those who were ruling it over others were really of no consideration to Him.
 Jesus was, and still is, more concerned with the truth than feelings, and He is more concerned that those who are seeking real guidance get what they seek.

 Jesus is not saying we shouldn’t care about truth or be advocates for what the bible says.
 Nor is He saying that every false teaching & doctrine is going to be uprooted.
-Or God is going to eliminate every heresy, for heretical teachings have been around since the birth of the Church.
+Or God is going to eliminate every heresy.
+Heretical teaching have been around since the birth of the Church.
 But rather there’s going to be times that we have to say we were faithful to the truth, we beared witness to the truth now we have to leave it in God’s hands.

 - Posted by David Costa/